 Creator Store

-The Creator Store is where you can find many assets created and shared by Roblox and the Roblox community for use in Studio and your experiences.
-Anyone can contribute their assets to the Creator Store, including models, images, meshes, audio, plugins, and more.
+The Creator Store, accessible through the web and directly inside Studio's Toolbox, contains millions of assets by Roblox and the Roblox community for use in Studio and your games.
+Anyone can contribute their assets to the store, including models, images, meshes, audio, plugins, and more.

 Marketplace